 - Automated website backups

-- One-click software installs (e.g. for WordPress or Drupal)
+- One-click software installs for WordPress or Drupal and much more

-Web hosts usually offer more than one hosting plans for each type of hosting.
-For instance here at Hostinger, our shared hosting service comes with three different hosting plans.
+Web hosting providers usually offer more than one plan for each type of hosting.
+For instance, here at Hostinger, our shared web hosting services come with three different hosting plans.

-Shared hosting is the most common type of web hosting and it’s an excellent solution for most small businesses and blogs.
-When you hear the word “web hosting”, the speaker usually refers to shared hosting.
-With shared hosting, you share a server with other clients of your hosting provider.
-Websites hosted on the same server share all its resources such as memory, computing power, disk space, and others.
+This type of hosting is the most common answer for most web hosting needs and it’s an excellent solution for most small businesses and personal blogs.
+With this type of hosting, you’re sharing one server with other clients.
+Websites hosted on the same server share all its resources, such as memory, computing power, disk space, and others.

 - Little or no control over server configuration

-- Traffic surges on other websites can slow down your site
+- Traffic surges on other websites can slow down your website

 - Traffic surges on other websites have no effect on your performance